-If a loved one has recently completed rehab for substance abuse, you are likely experiencing a mix of emotions – probably relief, hope, and excitement, and maybe fear.
+If a loved one has recently completed rehab for substance abuse, you are likely experiencing a mix of emotions – probably a relief, hope, and excitement, and maybe fear.

 As you prepare to welcome your family member back into regular life after they’ve attended drug and alcohol addiction treatment centers?
 It is important to keep in mind that they will need continual support and encouragement to stay sober.
 This is especially true in the early months after rehab.

 1. Refrain from Substance Use in Front of Them